10 Foods (and Supplements and Vitamins!) to Boost Your ADHD Brain

 This combination of foods will minimize swings in behavior caused by hunger or by a shortfall of a particular nutrient.
 Fiber prevents blood-sugar levels from spiking and plummeting, which can increase inattention in people with ADD.

-Brain-Boosting Supplements and Vitamins for ADHD
+Dopamine-Boosting ADHD Supplements and Vitamins

 Multivitamins/Multiminerals for ADHD